pootatookun/LifeSaver_USB-LogicalDisks_auto_backing/README.md

 # LifeSaver-USB-LogicalDisks_auto_backup

 Note: Windows Only for now
+Note2: It works, BUT..
+       Schedule task(schtasks) has shown to be unreliable in my testing.
+And is frustating to debug.

 LifeSaver automatically, periodically saves USB flash drive data into the PC.
 Theoriticaly it will work with any any connected drive ex - Hard Disk ,SSD ...
 But, can't handle Backing up multipatition drives.
 I can guess, but cannot be sure of, how it will react to multipartiton system.